-The per capita income in Grain Valley in 2010 was $24,166, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
-This equates to an annual income of $96,664 for a family of four.
+The per capita income in Grain Valley in 2018 was $31,889, which is wealthy relative to Missouri, and middle income relative to the rest of the US.
+This equates to an annual income of $127,556 for a family of four.
 However, Grain Valley contains both very wealthy and poor people as well.

+Grain Valley is a somewhat ethnically-diverse city.
 The people who call Grain Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grain Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grain Valley include Irish, English, French , and Italian.
+Important ancestries of people in Grain Valley include German, Irish, English, European, and Italian.

 The most common language spoken in Grain Valley is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Spanish.